Community of Practice: Sensation to Function

 What is Integrative Education?

 Integrative Education was founded in 2018 to advance intervention services for children with special needs through professional development of health professionals.
 The company was started by Heather Schmidt, MS, OTR/L, founder and president of Integrative Therapy, a Minnesota based provider of occupational therapy services for charter schools in the Twin Cities.
-Together with Richter Active Integration Resources (RAIR) Symposium, Integrative Education will kick off its inaugural year of the Integrative Education Symposium in February 2019.
-The Symposium will continue the tradition of the RAIR Symposium by bringing together leading experts to educate therapists on cutting edge pediatric interventions.
+In 2019, Integrative Education partnered with Richter Active Integration Resources (RAIR) Symposium to kick off its inaugural year.
+Moving forward, the Symposium will continue the tradition of the RAIR Symposium by bringing together leading experts to educate therapists on cutting edge pediatric interventions.
 The multi-day event will target hands on learning for beginner to advanced practitioners.

 Our Mission: To strengthen the knowledge of health professionals working with children with special needs by providing learning through innovative, holistic continuing education opportunities.